 Q: Is there an optional digital output card?

 A: Yes.
 The card offers a stereo A/D converter, with 24/192 spec. (selectable options from front panel buttons.)
 The single card fits into the main 430 MK II.
-The card includes Wordclock and, uniquely in the processing world, a Digidesign ProTools?
+The card has Wordclock and, uniquely in the processing world, a Digidesign ProTools?
 Superclock direct connection via an additional BNC connector so that the unit can be slaved to an external master clock.
 It allows 16, 20 or 24-bit operation at 44.1, 48, 88.2, 96, 176.4 and 192kHz sample rates.
 Digital audio formats supported are SPDIF and ADAT (on optical cable) and AES-EBU/SPDIF on 9-pin.
 The card can be ordered as part of a ?digital-ready?
 ISA430 MK II when the main unit is purchased, or can be retro-fitted later.
 So, if you want to take the output of the ISA 430 MK II to a digital system that doesn't support 24-bit 192kHz, no problem; you can select any of the range of different clocks and bit rates as well as choosing to use an external clock source from the front panel.

 Q: Why is a Superclock input important?